 2 – It doesn’t just stop with rent

-You can get an idea of the going rate for the type of property that you’re looking for rent, by speaking to people who’ve moved to the island recently or comparing prices on rental sites.
-But keep in mind, unfortunately there aren’t a great many deals to be had anymore without at least having a lot of contacts or family connections first.
-So if you’re looking on idealista and you find a beautiful 5 bedroom penthouse in Ibiza’s Old Town for only 600€ per month – ask yourself this; ‘is this deal too good to be true?’
+You can get an idea of the going rate for the type of property that you’re looking to rent, by speaking to people who’ve moved to the island recently or comparing prices on rental sites.
+But keep in mind, unfortunately, there aren’t a great many deals to be had anymore without at least having a lot of contacts or family connections first.
+So if you’re looking on idealista and you find a beautiful 5-bedroom penthouse in Ibiza’s Old Town for only 600€ per month – ask yourself this; ‘is this deal too good to be true?’
 If the answer is yes, then it’s probably a scam.
-Rental sites work hard to try and stop scams from happening, but some still slip through the net, so be aware that there out there, don’t send any money online and be cautious about who you deal with, making sure that they are a registered real estate agent and have all their correct paperwork.
+Rental sites work hard to try and stop scams from happening, but some still slip through the net, so be aware that there out there, don’t send any money online, and be cautious about who you deal with, making sure that they are a registered real estate agent and have all their correct paperwork.

 4 – Timing is everything

-As Ibiza is a seasonal island – finding a rental (especially a long term one) is all about timing, check out our other post The Best Time of Year to Look for Rentals in Ibiza for more detail.
+As Ibiza is a seasonal island – finding a rental (especially a long-term one) is all about timing, check out our other post The Best Time of Year to Look for Rentals in Ibiza for more detail.
 The property market also moves pretty quick so go prepared with a strategy to make decisions quickly.

 5 – Will you move with the seasons?